-A Statement of Affairs form is the document you must complete to apply for No Asset Procedure/Bankruptcy/Summary Instalment Order.
+A Statement of Affairs form is the document you must complete to apply for No Asset Procedure/Bankruptcy/Debt Repayment Order.
 It asks for details of what you own and who you owe money to.

 If you are served with a summons you must attend an interview at the Official Assignee’s office or the court and be questioned on oath.

-A person appointed by the Official Assignee to help you with your Summary Instalment Order.
+A person appointed by the Official Assignee to help you with your Debt Repayment Order.

 A No Asset Procedure is terminated if you should not have been allowed to enter it, and then creditors can continue to chase you for payment.

 A person who is bankrupt.

 A person or a business you owe money to that doesn’t have the right to repossess anything from you if you do not pay them eg your power company.

 An alternative to liquidation for a company.
 An administrator puts together a plan to rearrange the business of the company so that creditors can be repaid.